-The state's three prior year (FY2015-FY2017) average combined fatality and injury (CFI) crash rate was 2.57 per 100 million VMT.
+The state's three prior year (FY2016-FY2018) average combined fatality and injury (CFI) crash rate was 2.82 per 100 million VMT.

-The state had a 15% increase in the total number of CFI crashes in FY17 compared to the prior three years average.
-The number of fatal crashes has additionally increased.
-There were 17 fatal crashes in FY17.
+The state had a 12% increase in the total number of CFI crashes in FY18 compared to the prior three years average.
+The number of fatal crashes additionally increased 5% over the prior 3 yr average.
+There were 14 fatal crashes in FY18.

-An analysis of CMV crash data for FY17 shows 76% of all collisions occurred during daylight hours with the majority occurring Mon-Fri.
-85% of crashes involved no type of adverse weather condition.
-28% of injury crashes involved a bus with seating greater then 15.
+An analysis of CMV crash data for FY16 to FY18 shows 78% of all collisions occurred during daylight hours with the majority occurring Mon-Fri.
+88% of crashes involved no type of adverse weather condition.
+25% of injury crashes involved a bus with seating greater then 15 access controlled roadways do not have a substantially higher crash rate then the state's other roadways.
+However, the interstate roadways in the state only account for 2% of the actual roadway miles so it is identified as a centralized high risk area for targeted enforcement.